Bengali language: Orthographic depth

 Another example of inconsistency in the script is that of words like, অন্য (written as anya but pronounced as ōnnō "other, different") and অন্ন (written as anna but pronounced as onnō "cooked rice, food"); in these words, the letter অ is combining with two different consonant clusters ন্য (nya) and ন্ন (nna), and while the same letter অ has two different pronunciations, ō and o, the two different consonant clusters have the same pronunciation.
 Thus, same letters and graphemes can often have different pronunciations depending on their position in a word and different graphemes and letters often have the same pronunciation.

 The main reason for these numerous inconsistencies is that there have been lots of sound mergers in Bengali, but the script has failed to account for the sound shifts and consonant mergers in the language.
 Bengali has lots of tatsam words (words directly derived from Sanskrit) and in all these words, the original spelling has been preserved but the pronunciations have changed due to consonant mergers and sound shifts.
 In fact, most of the tatsam words have many grapheme-to-phoneme inconsistencies while most of the tadbhav words (native Bengali words) have fairly consistent grapheme-to-phoneme correspondence.

+Another reason is that Vidyasagar's reformations in the 19th century flooded the Bengali language with lots of Sanskrit words.
+By the 19th century, the Bengali phonology had diverged a lot from Sanskrit phonology and had lost many of the consonant clusters used in Sanskrit.
+So when these Sanskrit words re-entered the Bengali vocabulary as tatsam words, their pronunciations were modified, but their spellings were retained.
+That is why most of the tatsam words are pronounced way different from what they are written or spelt.
+Almost all the cases of silent letters existing in Bengali are found in the tatsam words.

-The Bengali writing system is, therefore, not often a true guide to pronunciation.
+The Bengali writing system, therefore, is often not a true guide for pronunciation.